 Changes in thinking are not the only way you can change your feelings.

 This freeway in your brain and nervous system moves in both directions.
 Change your behavior and your feelings will start to change.
 As your feelings change your thinking will change.

 You keep changing without trying.

 As you add more years to your life experiences, I am avoiding saying that anyone is getting older, your brain undergoes changes.
-Some of this is the result of learning and the growing of nerve cells.
-Other parts of the changes include hormones, puberty, menopause and so on.
+Some of this is the result of learning and the growth of nerve cells.
+Other parts of the changes include hormones, puberty, menopause, and so on.

 Some mental illnesses are first seen at certain times in people’s life.
 Schizophrenia symptoms are a lot more likely to first start or become pronounced enough to be recognized during the teen years or early twenty’s.

 Bipolar Disorders do not get diagnosed until after you have had your first recognizable manic or hypomanic episode.
 The result is that most people first get a diagnosis of some kind of depression, with or without irritable mood and behavior, and then, later on, they may get a diagnosis of Bipolar Disorder.